-Ventura (2-1) allowed five runs on three hits and six walks while striking out one over four innings to take the loss Saturday at the Mariners.
+Ventura (4-3) allowed three runs on six hits and four walks while striking out three over six innings to take the loss Sunday at the White Sox.

 To instantly reveal our fantasy analysis of every player – including Yordano Ventura – simply subscribe now.